jlevy/og-equity-compensation/README.md

 - Unlike a transaction on a public exchange, the buyer and seller of private company stock are not in total control of the sale.
   There are a few reasons **why companies may not support secondary sales**:
-  - Historically, startups have seen little purpose in letting *current* employees sell their stock, since they prefer employees hold their stock and work to make it more valuable by improving the value of the company as a whole.
+  - Historically, startups have seen little purpose in letting current employees sell their stock, since they prefer employees hold their stock and work to make it more valuable by improving the value of the company as a whole.
+  - Even if employee retention is not a concern, there are reasons private sales may not be in the interest of a company.
-  - Former employees and other shareholders often have difficulty initiating secondary transactions with a company.
+    Former employees and other shareholders often have difficulty initiating secondary transactions with a company.
     Private buyers may ask for the company’s internal financials in order to estimate the current and future value of its stock;